sfvishalgupta/aws-marketplace-integration/README.md

 ## Functions Created
 Below are the list of function created for integration of **AWS Marketplace**.

   1. **RedirectToRegister(register.js)**
   This is a edge lambda used for redirect user to registration form.

   2. **GrantRevokeAccess(grant-revoke-access-to-product.js)**
   This function get triggerd via DynamoDB Stream to evaluate request type of
   - User Subscribe
   - Entitlement Updated
   - User Unsubscribe

   3. **SubscribeUser(subscribe-user.js)**
   This function will save user data in DDB recieved via form either filled by user or recieved from AWS Marketplace.

   4. **SetupResources(setup-resources.js)**
   This function will listen the SupportSNS Topic, send email to support admin and will start setup the environment.

   This function notify admin on any entitlement updated and will setup the resources if required OR send notificaion to any other SNS/SQS/EventBridge to notify.

   5. **Entitlement(entitlement-sqs.js)**
   This function listen SQS Queue to get data when a user change the contract, subscribe or unsubscribe.

   6. **MeteringHourlyJob(meteringHourlyJob.js)**
   This function is called via cloudwatch event to send ussage of resources to AWS Marketplace Hourly.

   7. **AdminJobs(admin.js)**
   This function is used to do admin related jobs like
   - Update fulfilment URL.
   - Update product info.

+## Resource Created
+  1. SAAS Product on AWS Marketplace
+  2. API Gateway
+  3. Lambda Functions
+  4. Dynamodb Tables
+  5. SQS
+  6. SNS
+  7. S3 Bucket
+  8. Cloudwatch Event